ErkutGurcenan/Crypto-Bot/README.md

 A prototype triangular arbitrage detection bot built for learning, experimentation, and real-time market monitoring.
-:warning: This bot does not execute trades.
-It only detects potential arbitrage opportunities and sends Telegram alerts.
+This bot does not execute trades :warning: It only detects potential arbitrage opportunities and sends Telegram alerts.

 ## Overview

 This bot continuously monitors selected crypto trading pairs to identify triangular arbitrage opportunities.
 When a potential opportunity appears, the bot automatically sends a message through a Telegram Bot.

 ### The bot checks the following coins